JohnSnowLabs/spark-nlp/docs/en/quickstart.md

 ## Requirements & Setup

 Spark NLP is built on top of **Apache Spark 2.4.4**.
-In order to use Spark NLP you need the following requirements:
+For using Spark NLP you need:

 {:.list3}
 * Java 8
 * Apache Spark 2.4.x (or Apache Spark 2.3.x)

 It is recommended to have basic knowledge of the framework and a working environment before using Spark NLP.
-Refer to Spark [documentation](http://spark.apache.org/docs/2.4.4/index.html) to get started with Spark.
+Please refer to Spark [documentation](http://spark.apache.org/docs/2.4.4/index.html) to get started with Spark.

 </div><div class="right-box" markdown="1">